As the temperature’s drop and the weather becomes chillier, we all want to feel warm and cosy within our own home.

 - Wrap up warm – make sure you have plenty of jumpers and socks to keep you warm during the winter months.
 Wear a thick, comfy coat when going out to protect you from rain, bitter wind and possibly snow.
 When indoors, blankets can help you feel cosy while you spend time inside with your household.

 - Keep active and healthy – keeping yourself active by walking around the home helps to keep your blood pumping around the body.
 Regular exercise helps to lower your risk of heart disease, stroke, depression and dementia.
 Make sure you continue to eat healthy foods to give you a vitamin boost.
 Staying active and eating healthy helps you not feel cold when at home.

-At Heritage Healthcare, our care team continue to deliver expert care within the homes of clients.
+At Heritage Healthcare Trafford and Cheshire, our care team continue to deliver expert care within the homes of clients.
 Throughout the COVID-19, they have worked hard to keep everyone safe and secure, taking the appropriate measures to prevent the spread of coronavirus.

-To find out how we can support you and your loved ones at home this winter, visit our website here to find out more about the services we provide, or you can find your nearest Heritage Healthcare office here.
+To find out how we can support you and your loved ones at home this winter, visit our website here to find out more about the services we provide, or you can get in touch with our friendly team through your preferred contact method here.